By Brad Hutchcraft

 As I grew older, I pushed past the line too many times - in what I would watch, in relationships, in how I handled anger.
 And I wound up damaging something valuable - me.

-I was pretty grateful that my dad helped me get the train going again, and gave me another shot to do it right.
+I was pretty grateful that my Dad helped me get the train going again, and gave me another shot to do it right.
 I'm eternally grateful that my Heavenly Father does the same.
 Those mistakes I made growing up?
 And the new ones I make?
-He has forgiven me and made me new.
+My Heavenly Father has forgiven me and made me new.
 He's right there to help me get back on track, to forgive me, and to help me get it right the next time.

 The more I live, the more thankful I am for those lines.